 ICOM COSTUME COMMITTEE – TREASURER

 Ninke Bloemberg works as a fashion curator at the Centraal Museum in Utrecht (The Netherlands) since 2009.
 Previously she was involved at the Rijksmuseum and Gemeentemuseum, among other fashion institutions.
 She curated several exhibitions, for example HAIR!
 Human Hair in Fashion and Art (2016), Blue jeans (2012), The New Craftsmanship (with Iris van Herpen, 2011) and publishes on a frequent base.
 Involved in online projects such as Europeanafashion.eu and modemuze.nl.
 Has an interest in historic costumes, as well as contemporary fashion, both are represented largely in the museum collection.
-ICOM member since 2006, ICOM Costume Committee Treasurer since 2016.
+ICOM member since 2006, ICOM Costume Committee Treasurer between 2016 and 2022.